hzget/hzget.github.io/notes/golang/pkg/flag.md

 fs.Parse([]string{"-success", "500"}) // nSuccess is 500 in this case
 ```

-The process to parse a slice of texts:
+The mechnism to parse a slice of texts:

 1. bind a variable to the expected flag
 2. create a Flag structure to store parsing its rules